 Estimate Memory Requirements for Memory-Optimized Tables

-Whether you are creating a new memory-optimized table or migrating an existing disk-based table to an In-Memory OLTP memory-optimized table, it is important to have a reasonable estimate of each table’s memory needs so you can provision the server with sufficient memory.
+Whether you are creating a new In-Memory OLTP memory-optimized table or migrating an existing disk-based table to a memory-optimized table, it is important to have a reasonable estimate of each table’s memory needs so you can provision the server with sufficient memory.
 This section describes how to estimate the amount of memory that you need to hold data for a memory-optimized table.

 If you are contemplating migrating from disk-based tables to memory-optimized tables, before you proceed in this topic, see the topic Determining if a Table or Stored Procedure Should Be Ported to In-Memory OLTP for guidance on which tables are best to migrate.
 All the topics under Migrating to In-Memory OLTP provide guidance on migrating from disk-based to memory-optimized tables.

 Consider the following memory-optimized table schema:

 CREATE TABLE t_hk ( col1 int NOT NULL PRIMARY KEY NONCLUSTERED, col2 int NOT NULL INDEX t1c2_index HASH WITH (bucket_count = 5000000), col3 int NOT NULL INDEX t1c3_index HASH WITH (bucket_count = 5000000), col4 int NOT NULL INDEX t1c4_index HASH WITH (bucket_count = 5000000), col5 int NOT NULL INDEX t1c5_index NONCLUSTERED, col6 char (50) NOT NULL, col7 char (50) NOT NULL, col8 char (30) NOT NULL, col9 char (50) NOT NULL WITH (memory_optimized = on) GO